 While I was at school, I wrote music.
 Playing instruments came later.
 My teachers suggested I attend Leeds University to study composition with Alexander Goehr.
 That was a great idea.
 I found his teaching inspirational and I'm still thinking about things he said today.

-Playing took over and I wrote nothing for many years, but just over ten years ago I started to write again.
+Playing took over and I wrote nothing for many years, but I started to write again a while back.

 Esperanza for baroque oboe and harpsichord, was written for my partner, Gail Hennessy.

 Steven Devine seemed delighted with the harpsichord part so in 2016 I wrote him two pieces - one for harpsichord, Flats, one for fortepiano.

 Esperanza - Gail Hennessy - baroque oboe and Steven Devine - harpsichord.

 Flats written for solo harpsichord, performed by Steven Devine.

 I wrote Berry Hill in memory of Iain McGillivray.
 It was premiered by the Fitzwilliam String Quartet on March 18th 2020.
 They played it twice that night; this is a recording of the second time.
 The audience collection will fund a piece for next year; my piece came free to ensure we still had a Walthamstow premiere in 2019-20 season!
 Many thanks to the Fitzwilliams for allowing this recording to be made.

 Some keyboard pieces I wrote, Stepping Stones, I Remember, a piece in search of a title and Coragio (I wrote for Trevor Pinnock's 60th birthday) are all looking for a performance.